Propagate Changes

 Best Practices

-• Always test your changes using the Run feature before propagation.
+• Always test your changes using the Live Preview feature before propagation.

 • Use propagation to maintain consistency and prevent manual misconfigurations.